1 | Indian krait |

 A common species of southeast Asia.
 The Malaysian blue krait (Bungarus candidus) inhabits most of Thailand, Vietnam, Cambodia, and peninsular Malaysia, and stretches southwards all the way to Java.
 Their habitats include deciduous and evergreen forests, and leafy villages on their outskirts.
 Like other Bungarus members, they’re active at night and sluggish by day.

-This species is slightly weaker than its Indian cousin, at an LD50 rating of 0.1mg versus 0.9mg for Bungarus caeruleus.
-Yet this is only splitting hairs.
-The fact is that a Malaysian blue krait has a 70-80% chance of killing you without swift antivenom treatment.
 Bungarus candidus is rich in the bungarotoxins (neurotoxins) possessed by most of its family.
 It also has a unique toxin called candotoxin.
 The blue krait may be one of the deadliest, as a 2018 study analysed 78 confirmed krait victims from a Bangkok hospital.
-There were three species: blue kraits, banded kraits (Bungarus fasciatus) and red headed kraits (Bungarus flaviceps).
+Three species were responsible for bites: blue kraits, banded kraits (Bungarus fasciatus) and red headed kraits (Bungarus flaviceps).
 6 patients of the 78 died, and all were victims of the blue krait.
 This was despite every patient receiving antivenom.

 The earliest symptoms include trouble swallowing and drooping eyelids (ptosis).
 Full body paralysis is normal, and artificial ventilation is a typical result.
 Luckily, Bungarus krait antivenom is well stocked in every Thai hospital.
-This species measures 100-150cm, with a record of 175cm.
+This species measures 100-150cm, with a record of 155cm.

 3 | Banded krait |

 Banded kraits have an LD50 rating of 1.2mg, making them slightly less fatal than blue kraits.
-Yet their venom still injects a multitude of neurotoxins in a fraction of a second, which unleash dizziness, vomiting, abdominal pain and respiratory failure.
-Banded kraits are extremely widespread and live alongside Malaysian blue kraits in most of its range.
-Their realms are similar: Thailand, Cambodia, Vietnam, and peninsular Malaysia, but this species spreads further westwards, reaching eastern India, and further along the southern Chinese coast, reaching Hong Kong.
+Yet their venom still injects a multitude of neurotoxins in only a fraction of a second, unleashing dizziness, vomiting, abdominal pain and respiratory failure.

 Habitats of the banded krait include woodland and agricultural areas, normally near water sources, at altitudes of up to 2300 metres.
 Its likely that there’s subtle habitat differences to the blue krait which haven’t been discovered yet, allowing the two species to coexist in Thailand.